casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/transfer.md

 --secret-key [PATH_TO_SECRET_KEY] \
 --session-package-name "cep78_test_contract" \
 --session-entry-point "balance_of" \
-// This is the contract hash of your CEP-78 contract instance, passed in as an `account-hash-`.
+// The contract hash of your CEP-78 contract instance, passed in as an `account-hash-`.
 --session-arg "token_contract:account_hash='account-hash-[HASH]'" \
-// This is the account hash of the account you are checking the balance of.
+// The account hash of the account whose balance you are checking.
 --session-arg "address:key='account-hash-[HASH]'" \
 --payment-amount 1000000000
 ```